tomprimozic/type-systems/extensible_rows/README.md

 and inner workings of the type inference algorithm.
 The unification procedure can rearrange fields as necessary, but records and record types can not be easily compared or canonically represented by strings.
-A better solution would be to gather all labels into a multi-map and use a set sorting order for labels when representing rows as strings.
+A better solution would be to gather all labels into a multi-map and use a specific sorting order for labels when representing rows as strings.

 While this type system is simple to implement and use (for example, it is a part of the language [Elm][3]), it represents only one possibility for typing extensible records.
 Other